dario-loi/dario-loi.github.io/_posts/2023-09-07-boosting-code-quality-and-collaboration-with-📜-poetry-and-📌-pre-commit-in-🐍-python.md

 ### What we got from Poetry

-Now that our "project" is done, let's see what we got from using Poetry:
+After showing what the project management lifecycle looks like with Poetry, let's see what are the benefits that we get from using it over a simple `pip install`:

 - A virtual environment, which can be recreated by anyone with `poetry install`
 - A project structure that is `PyPI` ready, so that we can export our code as a python package with a simple `poetry publish`

-These are already great features, but we can do even **better** by adding more tools to our now-reproducible environment!
+These are already great features, but we can do even **better**!
+By using Poetry, we can also add a series of development tools to our project and automatically deploy them on any developer's machine.
+We will see a possible setup in the next section.

 ## Integrating a CI/CD pipeline in our project